cms-opendata-workshop/workshop2024-lesson-physics-objects/episodes/02-electrons.md

 There are two basic types of MVAs that are were trained by CMS for 2016 electrons:

 * **MVA with isolation**: the MVA includes standard particle-flow isolation as one of the variables used for training.
 This MVA is well suited for analyses considering typical prompt electrons that are likely to be isolated from jets or other objects.
 * **MVA without isolation**: no isolation variables are included for training.
 This MVA is better suited for analyses in which the electrons might be poorly isolated from jets or other objects.

 Both MVAs were assigned working points with 80% efficiency (WP80), 90% efficiency (WP90), and a very high efficiency ("loose")

+Table: electron MVA ID

 | Object property | Type | Description |
 | --------------- | ---- | ----------- |